ECCC-ASTD-MRD/gem/README.md

 . ./.eccc_setup_intel
 or, if you compiled with gnu:
 . ./.eccc_setup_gnu
+and then:
 cd $GEM_WORK
 ```

 ## Some tips for compilation

-When the cado cmake command is called, information is printed, for example
+When the `cado cmake` command is called, information is printed, among which
 the list of compilation flags used, such as (example with Intel on science
 side):
 ```